bdsh-14/Rogram/README.md

 2. Install dependencies

     The project uses Swift Package Manager (SPM).
 After opening the project in Xcode, dependencies should automatically resolve.
-If not, go to File > Packages > Resolve Package Versions.
+If not, go to `File` > `Packages` > `Resolve Package Versions`.

 3. Double-click on the .xcodeproj file to open the project.
 4. Build and run